Halfwalker/ansible-gitea/README.md

 *NOTE:* The environment variable DOCKER_HOST must set to the local `/var/run/docker.sock` - that way docker commands will use the volume-mounted `/var/run/docker.sock` to access the current local host docker daemon.

-    docker run --rm -it -e MOLECULE_DISTRO=ubuntu2204 -e DOCKER_HOST=unix:///var/run/docker.sock -v "$(pwd)":"${PWD}" -w "${PWD}" -v /var/run/docker.sock:/var/run/docker.sock quay.io/halfwalker/toolset molecule test
+    docker run --rm -it -e MOLECULE_DISTRO=ubuntu2204 -e DOCKER_HOST=unix:///var/run/docker.sock -v "$(pwd)":"${PWD}" -w "${PWD}" -v /var/run/docker.sock:/var/run/docker.sock quay.io/halfwalker/toolset2 molecule test

 The _molecule/default/prepare.yml_ will create a temp directory _molecule/default/molecule_test_  to act as a directory to store the usual gitea and drone data.
 Running molecule as above will create a docker container named *instance-ubuntu2204* to run the role against.

 Being local testing, it will use the local docker daemon for when the gitea, drone and drone-runner containers are created.
 Those containers and the _molecule_test_ directly will all be removed by _molecule/default/cleanup.yml_ when the testing run completes.

 ## TODO

 - Set up a way to use the docker-in-docker (dind) container for all the molecule testing.
 This would remove any touching of the local system during a molecule testing run.
 - Get proper multi-user Drone working.
 See https://discourse.drone.io/t/drone-clis-token-option-does-not-work/6871
+- Switch to the `quay.io/halfwalker/alpineset2` build container.
+This is built with alpine, and only contains what's necessary for ansible/molecule/testinfra testing.
+No Openstack/Vault/Hammer etc.
+- Switch to using podman for molecule.
+- With podman, switch to podman containers for gitea/drone/drone-runner all within the alpineset2 build container.
+- github actions method to show email address (from https://discordapp.com/channels/322538954119184384/1069795723178160168/1168589987026055259)
+    ```
+    on:
+      push:

+    jobs:
+      comment:
+        runs-on: ubuntu-latest
+        steps:
+          - uses: actions/github-script@v6
+            id: get-mail
+            with:
+              github-token: ${{secrets.GITHUB_TOKEN}}
+              script: |
+                return (await github.rest.users.getByUsername({
+                  username: ${{ tojson(github.event.sender.login) }}
+                })).data.email;
+              result-encoding: string
+          - name: Print Email
+            run: |
+              echo ${{ steps.get-mail.outputs.result }}
+    ```